-A cloud optimization strategy can help ensure your migration to the cloud pays off almost immediately and in the longer term.
+By implementing a cloud optimization strategy, you can ensure that your migration to the cloud pays off both in the short-term and over the long run.

-Here are more cloud optimization benefits to consider.
+Here are some more benefits of cloud optimization.

 Peter Drucker, the legendary management consultant, had a quote that resonates with cloud optimization today.
 He said if you cannot measure it, you cannot improve it.

-Practicing cloud optimization can raise your company’s awareness of how it uses the cloud and the specific tools it employs for it.
+Using cloud optimization, your company can become more aware of how it uses the cloud and the tools it uses.
 That can help avoid significant cloud billing surprises, for instance.

 Here is another example.

-But just because you use one of the popular cloud providers does not mean they automatically enable those capabilities in your account.
+But just because you use one of the popular cloud providers doesn’t mean those capabilities are automatically enabled.